 - Assess near vision, distant vision, colour vision and visual fields followed by testing of pupillary and extraocular muscle function.
 Defect in any of these parameters signal compression of the optic nerve and imaging studies should be done.
 Extraocular muscle dysfunction is measured using prismatic evaluation.

-- Dilated fundoscopy might possibly show choroidal folds due to mass effect while optic nerve compression shows up as visible edema, elevation, pallor, or even atrophic changes in the fundus.
+- Dilated fundoscopy might show choroidal folds due to mass effect while optic nerve compression shows up as visible edema, elevation, pallor, or even atrophic changes in the fundus.

 Cavernous hemangioma is suspected clinically and usually confirmed with orbital imaging studies.
 Following investigations help to evaluate the presence and extent of the disease: